willghatch/rackterm/CONTRIBUTING.md

 I have big plans for this terminal emulator, but probably will not have a lot of time to work on it.
-I want to lay out my ideas here so that potential contributors can understand where I intend the project to go, and so that I don't forget it myself.
+I want to lay out my ideas here so that I'll remember them and so that potential contributors can understand where I intend the project to go.
 Feedback on these plans are welcome and encouraged - I would like to know other people's thoughts.
 I don't want to make a terminal emulator to just do what is already done, and I don't do everything in the terminal because I'm old-fashioned or some sort of luddite.
 I use terminals because it can be a much more powerful and efficient way of interacting with a computer than pointing around with the rat and clicking on the few options that can be visually displayed.
 I want to move away from a lot of the historical baggage of terminal emulators and their use that have grown since the 60s or 70s.
 So feel free to contribute ideas or code if you are a like-minded terminal lover.

 By the way, if you contribute code, it's currently somewhat a mess -- the rationale for actually starting this was to learn racket, and a bunch of the code is really gross as I threw it together as fast as I could while learning how to make things work.